Skip to content

 liller photo squarespace example

-Liller Photo’s site has a distinct layout with gripping sections that excite you about the content.
+Liller Photo’s site has a distinct layout with compelling sections that engage you with the content.

-The header goes from complete transparency to “fogginess” when it sticks to the top of the screen, which creates awesome detail.
+The header transitions from complete transparency to “fogginess” when it stays at the top of the screen, creating a strong visual effect.
 But the footer has a black background, so the additional information and links pop more.

-There’s also a back-to-top button (but you almost don’t need it) and a cool testimonial slider with images of brides and grooms.
+There’s also a back-to-top button (you almost don’t need it) and a testimonial slider with images of brides and grooms.

 Note: A back-to-top button is especially handy if you don’t use a floating header – it’ll lift your site’s UX.